Leo Nickerson Elementary School: Report cards

 In 1970 parents were polled on the replacement of report cards with parent-teacher interviews.
 Such a replacement had already been put to trial at Vital Grandin, a school in the public school system.
 Results of the poll were overwhelmingly against the change, with 151 parents being against, 10 for, and 8 undecided.
 Other options the poll asked about were whether interviews should accompany report cards, if interviews should only be held if requested by either the parents or teachers, if report cards should use the "H, A, B, C, D" system, if the present system of parent teacher interviews and frequency of report cards was satisfactory, and if report cards should consist of teacher comments only but no grades at all.
 A teacher committee was created to enact some of the suggestions made during polling.

 House system

-In 1974 Nickerson's principal Frank Carnahan instituted a house system similar to that used in the UK.
+In 1974, Leo Nickerson's principal Frank Carnahan instituted a house system similar to that used in the UK.
 Students were split among four houses named for astrological signs: Aquarius (blue), Gemini (yellow), Scorpio (green), and Taurus (red).
 The house system allowed for both assistance among students within the same house, as well as friendly competition between the houses.
 Students could earn points for their houses in various ways, such as through participation in a jogging trip.
 School assemblies also began to be held every Monday.